MicrosoftDocs/power-automate-docs/articles/api-connector-faq.md

 #### Triggers

 ###### Can I build triggers without Webhooks ?
-Custom APIs allow you to build Webhook based triggers only.
+Custom Connectors can only use Webhook based triggers.
 If you have a request for other forms of implementation, please contact [condevhelp@microsoft.com](mailto:condevhelp@microsoft.com) along with more details about your API.

 #### Miscellaneous

 ###### My APIs use a dynamic host.
 How do I implement this in the swagger ?
-Custom API feature in Flow does not support dynamic hosts.
+The Custom Connector feature in Flow does not support dynamic hosts.
 Please use a static host for development and testing purposes.
 During submission, request your Microsoft contact for more details about the dynamic implementation.

 ###### Do you support Postman Collection V2 ?
 No, Postman V2 is currently unsupported.